deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: false
     :type: string

-    IP of the Crawler.
-To Bypass the DocCheck Search Crawler user the IP `195.82.66.150`.
+    IP of the crawler.
+To bypass the DocCheck Search crawler user the IP `195.82.66.150`.